hughperkins/securewebcmd/README.md

 # So why don't I just not use https, and stick with the md5 hash?

-Well, in http, everything you transmit is transmitted in clear, in https, it's not readable, using just a passive attack.
+Well, in http, everything you transmit is transmitted in clear, and so you're susceptible to replay attacks and so on.
+In https, it's not readable, providing protection against passive attacks.